rtsao/csjs/README.md

 ### Optional tooling

+#### Extracted static CSS bundles

+[csjs-extractify](https://github.com/rtsao/csjs-extractify) is a browserify plugin that will allow you to extract your application's CSJS into a static CSS file at build time.

 #### Automatic CSS injection

-There is a browserify transform that will automatically inject your CSJS: [csjs-injectify](https://github.com/rtsao/csjs-injectify).
+[csjs-injectify](https://github.com/rtsao/csjs-injectify) is a browserify transform that will automatically inject your scoped CSS into the `<head>`.
 It is recommended to use this rather than the [csjs-inject](https://github.com/rtsao/csjs-inject) module directly.

-#### Extracted static CSS bundles

-Coming soon is a browserify plugin that will allow you to extract out your application's CSJS into a static CSS file (rather than injecting styles at runtime).

 ## FAQ